biscottidiskette/biscottidiskette.github.io/_boxes/47_hackpark.md

 {% endraw %}

 <br />
-You could also use Intruder, if you can't be bothered to do write your own.
+You could also use Intruder, if you can't be bothered to write your own.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">